pvakaris/tracery-plusplus/README.md

 ## Tracery ++

 A user-friendly modelling infrastructure based on [Tracery](https://tracery.io) DSL, which facilitates the automatic generation of small and medium-sized social media posts by individuals with non-technical backgrounds.

 Since Tracery is a Javascript-based module, defining preferred text structures using it can be challenging for those without programming experience due to its complexity.

 Thus, we aspire to take this a step further by introducing a more sophisticated and easily accessible modelling language, Tracery++, which is built using XText.

 This language enables users to define the behaviour of their social media posts using a higher level of abstraction and a more straightforward syntax.
 With the implementation of Tracery++, people will have greater flexibility and autonomy in content generation, regardless of their technical background.

 ## Example

-**file extension is .tpp**
+**File extension is .tpp**

 ```
 color can have values: "green" or "blue" or "red"